The article will deep dive into the 9 most important points, concepts and strategies that you need to know to ace the SAT Reading section.

 Remember that information in each paragraph of a passage is there to support the primary purpose - the main idea that the author wants to convey.
 The primary purpose is an argument that answers the question, “so what?” and tells us why the author thinks the topic is important.
 Read each paragraph until you believe you have identified a passage’s primary purpose.
 Once you have identified the primary purpose, skim the rest of the passage.

 Do not get sucked into the details - 70-80% of the information in an SAT passage is not even tested.
 In fact, you can quickly skim through a paragraph when you sense it’s just presenting facts, lists, background information, etc. Only opinions and thoughts matter, not facts or background information.

 One of the biggest mistakes you can make is to reread a part of the paragraph that you did not understand.
 All you have to do is try to summarize the topic of each paragraph and then finally, the entire passage’s primary purpose.

-In the sample passage below, we’ve have highlighted in blue font the topic sentence of each paragraph.
+In the sample passage below, we’ve have highlighted in black font the topic sentence of each paragraph.
 The text in black font is supporting details.